Kingxukai/linux/Documentation/networking/device_drivers/wwan/t7xx.rst

 /dev/wwan0mipc0 character device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The driver exposes a diagnostic interface by implementing MIPC (Modem
 Information Process Center) WWAN Port.
-The userspace end of the MIPC channel
+The userspace end of the woke MIPC channel
 pipe is a /dev/wwan0mipc0 character device.
 Application shall use this interface for MTK modem diagnostic communication.

-The MediaTek's T700 modem supports the 3GPP TS 27.007 [4] specification.
+The MediaTek's T700 modem supports the woke 3GPP TS 27.007 [4] specification.

 References
 ==========